Singapore Symphony Orchestra: History

 Several orchestras were formed in Singapore in the colonial period and after independence.
-One of these, also named the Singapore Symphony Orchestra, was formed in 1945 by the Scottish composer Erik Chisholm in his capacity as ENSA Music Director for South East Asia.
+One of these, also named the Singapore Symphony Orchestra, was formed in 1945 by the Scottish composer Erik Chisholm in his capacity as Entertainments National Service Association (ENSA) music director for South East Asia.
 Some of its members were from the British army or air force bands, and though it was short-lived, it gave over fifty concerts and played with soloists such as the violinist Szymon Goldberg.
 Subsequently, until 1979, all orchestras in Singapore were composed largely of amateur musicians.
 Orchestras of the early periods included the orchestras of Singapore Musical Society, Singapore Chamber Ensemble, Singapore Youth Orchestra, as well as the short-lived Singapore National Orchestra formed by National Theatre Trust in the 1970s.

 In 1973, at the opening ceremony of the Japanese Garden in Jurong, the then-defence minister Dr. Goh Keng Swee described the absence of a professional symphony orchestra in Singapore as "a minor scandal".
 An initial proposal to establish a national symphony orchestra was not accepted, as it did not plan for the inclusion of Singaporean musicians.
 In 1977, a largely amateur Singapore Philharmonic Orchestra was formed under the leadership of Yoshinao Osawa.
 Its success spurred further interest in the idea of a national symphony orchestra.
 After consulting with conductor Choo Hoey about the feasibility of setting up an orchestra that would include Singaporean musicians, Goh Keng Swee persuaded the Cabinet to support the establishment of a professional orchestra.
 The orchestra would be supported by public funds, and was intended to serve as a flagship arts company for the enrichment of the local culture scene.
 In 1978, with the support of the Cabinet, the Singapore Symphony Orchestra was registered as Singapore Symphonia Co. and rehearsals began in December, with 8 Singaporean members and 27 members from overseas.

-The SSO made its debut with its first performance at the Singapore Conference Hall on 24 January 1979, with its first Resident Conductor Choo Hoey.
+The SSO made its debut with its first performance at the Singapore Conference Hall on 24 January 1979.
+The first session it performed was the Singaporean national anthem "Majulah Singapura" with its first resident conductor Choo Hoey.
 The orchestra had 41 members, 14 of whom were Singaporean.
-The Singapore Symphony Chorus was then formed on 1 October 1980.
-On 1 October 1980, the Victoria Theatre and Concert Hall became home to the orchestra and was officially opening ceremony by Prime Minister of Singapore Lee Kuan Yew.
+The Singapore Symphony Chorus was then formed in 1980.
+In 1980, the Victoria Theatre and Concert Hall became home to the orchestra.